Abeeekoala/IAC-Team-12/personal statements/Abraham.md

 ```SystemVerilog
 typedef enum {IDLE, MMIO_requested, MMIO_recieved} MMIO_state;
 ```
-And the next state logic is determined by `MMIO_access`, meaning that the CPU requested a MMIO input, and `trigger`.
+And the next state logic is determined by `MMIO_access`, meaning that the CPU requested an MMIO input, and `trigger`.
 ```SystemVerilog
 always_comb begin
     //MMIO FSM next_state logic